OllieJennings/https-in-node/README.md

 HTTPS in Node
 ===

-This repo is for the blog post: ...
+This repo is for the blog post: [HTTPS in NodeJS](https://medium.com/@olliejennings/https-in-nodejs-2ffb6261cf01)

 To get this working:
 - Generate the private keys and certificates